deepchecks/deepchecks/docs/source/user-guide/general/when_should_you_use.rst

 Built-In Suites - API Reference
 ================================

-Check the :mod:`deepchecks.tabular.suites` in the API reference for a list of all of the built-in suites for tabular data.
+Check the :mod:`deepchecks.tabular.suites` in the API reference for a list of all of the built-in suites for tabular data, or :mod:`deepchecks.vision.suites` for vision data (in beta release).

 Typical Validation Scenarios